kaljuvee/ai-evaluation/README.md

 - Enterprise applications with Azure integration
 - Synthetic data generation for testing

+**Ragas Evaluation**:
+- Comprehensive RAG evaluation
+- RAG-specific metrics
+- Synthetic data generation
+- LangChain and HuggingFace integration

 ## Contributing

-1. Fork the repository
+To add new evaluation approaches:

+1. Create a new directory for your framework
-2. Create a feature branch
+2. Include a `requirements.txt` file
-3. Add your evaluation samples
+3. Add a comprehensive `README.md`
-4. Update documentation
+4. Include example scripts and documentation
-5. Submit a pull request
+5. Update this main README with your approach

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## References